uncefact/project-crm/website/docs/specification/DigitalMaterialPassport.md

 ## Product Passport (battery and automotive)

-We are creating a UNTP mapping of the GBA battery passport.

 ## Versions

 | Type | Version | Date | status | JSON-LD Context | JSON Schema | Sample |